JulienFontaine/imfine/README.md

 # imfine

-# I'm fine is developping an ultra lightweight CSS and JS framework.
+We are developping an ultra lightweight CSS and JS framework.

+* js/imfine-lib.js: contains the basic Javascript functionality